-This year’s HOMEGROWN Concessions® will bring concertgoers family farm-sourced foods that conform to its criteria: food that is sustainably produced by family farmers, utilizing ecological practices, with a commitment to a fair price for farmers.
-Menu items include humanely raised meat, local and organic produce and ingredients and bread made with organic flour.
+This year’s HOMEGROWN Concessions® brought concertgoers family farm-sourced foods that conform to its criteria: food that is sustainably produced by family farmers, utilizing ecological practices, with a commitment to a fair price for farmers.
+Menu items included humanely raised meat, local and organic produce and ingredients and bread made with organic flour.
 This year’s menu items were sourced from local-area farmers – many of whom are past Farmer Heroes, like the Shenandoah Farm Chicken Tenders, which will be served with Bigg Riggs Farm BBQ Sauce.

 Take a closer look at the menu.

 Interested in making one of these yummy dishes at home?
 Try out this recipe for the Grains, Beans, and Greens bowl.Click here for the recipe!

 6 cups Water

 6 oz White Bean Ragu (recipe to follow)

 ½ cup Organic Cherry Tomato – halved